rubenwardy/minetest_modding_book/_en/map/timers.md

 })
 ```

-This ABM runs every ten seconds, and for each matching node there is
+This ABM runs every ten seconds, and for each matching node, there is
 a 1 in 50 chance of it running.
 If the ABM runs on a node, an alien grass node is placed above it.
 Please be warned, this will delete any node previously located in that position.